vojta-janousek/Questions-and-Answers-Website/README.md

 Also, in very old Django versions, the form and add_form variables of a custom user admin have to be rewritten to replace all instance of User with get_user_model - they no longer contain any in newer Django versions.

+3) Installing Vue CLI: Install Node.js from their website, which also installs NPM (Node Package Module).
+Version checks are node -v and npm -v in console.

+npm i -g @vue/cli   (i install, -g global)

+vue create project-name
+cd project-name
+npm create serve